Dr. Jonathan Sayre Allen

 Graduate Teaching Assistant

-Nathaniel Lee is currently pursuing his Doctor of Musical Arts degree in Trombone Performance and Pedagogy at the University of Iowa where he serves as the teaching assistant to Dr. David Gier and Dr. Jonathan Allen.
+Ben Hahn is currently pursuing his Masters of Musical Arts degree in Trombone Performance and Pedagogy at the University of Iowa where he serves as the teaching assistant to Dr. Jonathan Allen.